Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Threads/Benefits of multithreading.md

 #### Economy:

 * Allocating memory and resources for process creation is a costly job in terms of time and space.
-* Since, threads share memory with the process it belongs, it is more economical to create
+* Since, threads share memory with the process it belongs, it is more economical to create and context switch threads.

+#### Scalability:

+* Benefits of multi-programming greatly increase in case of multiprocessor architecture, where threads may be running parallel on multiple processors.